-Personal information collected by the Department of Communications and the Arts is protected by the Privacy Act 1988 (Cth).
-The Department of Communications and the Arts will only use information for purposes for which it was given to the Department and for directly related purposes (unless otherwise required by, or authorised under, law).
+Personal information collected by the Department of Infrastructure, Transport, Regional Development and Communications is protected by the Privacy Act 1988 (Cth).
+The Department Infrastructure, Transport, Regional Development and Communications will only use information for purposes for which it was given to the Department and for directly related purposes (unless otherwise required by, or authorised under, law).